 Unfortunately, certain medical conditions, injuries, or repetitive stresses can cause inflammation in a bursa.
 An underlying cause of arthritis or certain foot shapes may ultimately be at fault, and those who suddenly increase the intensity of their physical activity are also at increased risk.

 Possible symptoms may include:

 - Back of heel pain, especially during walking or other activities.
 Back of heel pain may be worse when walking on tiptoes and may cause limping.

 Healing a Bulging Bursa

-Once our office makes a positive diagnosis of heel bursitis, we’ll start you off on a treatment program.
+Once our Nassau County bursitis specialist makes a positive diagnosis, we’ll start you off on a treatment program.
 The good news is that many cases (although not all) can be relieved through a combination of good old-fashioned rest and some conservative treatments.

 For starters, if your problem is related to certain repetitive activities (like running, for example), you should avoid them for a time and rest.
 Over-the-counter anti-inflammatories and icing can help you recuperate at home, too.

-When it comes to more advanced treatments, our office is equipped with a wide array of the latest technologies and therapies to help with your stubborn heel pain.
+When it comes to more advanced treatments, our bursitis specialist is equipped with a wide array of the latest technologies and therapies to help with your stubborn back or heel pain.
 These include:

 Depending on your circumstances, other tools or treatments may help.
-For example, if you have a fundamental foot deformity that predisposes you to putting extra strain on the bursae, you could benefit from heel wedges, custom orthotics, or other inserts that help you protect sensitive tissues.
-Every case is different, and you can be sure our patient and caring staff will take the time to carefully evaluate your condition, speak with you about your goals and needs, and develop a treatment plan that is specially tailored for you.
+For example, if you have a fundamental foot deformity that predisposes you to put extra strain on the bursae, you could benefit from heel wedges, custom orthotics, or other inserts that help you protect sensitive tissues.
+Every case is different, and you can be sure our patient and caring Nassau County bursitis specialist will take the time to carefully evaluate your condition, speak with you about your goals and needs, and develop a treatment plan that is specially tailored for you.